 When you’re ready to begin the steps to rebuild your credit score, it won’t take long to realize that there is no quick fix.
 Just as you need time to build up your initial score, you also need time to turn it around.
-So exactly how long does it take to improve a credit score?
+So exactly how long does it take to improve a bad credit score to a good credit score?
 Unfortunately, the answer can vary.

 Depending on the current state of your credit report and your financial strategy going forward, rebuilding credit can require anywhere from a few months to a year or more.
 Find out what can prolong credit improvement and ways you can nudge the process along below.

 How Bad Credit Can Hurt You Financially